 According to the CDC, 80% of people do not exercise enough.
 Listening to the birds, watching the leaves blow, or seeing kids playing in your neighborhood can cheer you up in a hurry.
 All of this can help you start to feel better.

-If you are feeling alone and want to reconnect with the Earth, there is no better way than through photography.
+If you feel alone and want to reconnect with the Earth, there is no better way than through photography.
 Taking pictures is a great hobby and makes fantastic art.

-If you start getting really good, you can hold art shows and not only connect with prospective buyers, but also other photographers.
+If you start getting really good, you can hold art shows and connect with prospective buyers and other photographers.
 Together you can work to have more shows and support each other’s craft.

 Plan A Vacation